Steindvart/Steindvart/README.md

 ### My interests
 - 💻 Open source software: cyber security, socially-oriented, system administrations tools and solutions.
+- 🎓 Participant of School 21 (the Russian equivalent of School 42).
 - 📚 I like to learn new things and improve my skills.
 - 💬 Ask me about anything tech or study related, I am happy to help.